NYU-DSGA1012-S23/.github/README.md

-# NYU NLU/CompSem (Spring 2023)
+# .github

-This GitHub organization contains materials for the course _Natural Language Understanding and Computational Semantics_ (DS-GA/LING-GA 1012) at New York University.
+This repository controls the front page of the NYU NLU/CompSem (Spring 2023) GitHub organization.